ibm-cloud-docs/monitoring/monitor/platform_metrics_working.md

 | `Resource group ID`     | `ibm_resource_group_id`     | The resource group GUID where the service instance is created. |
 {: caption="Table 1.
 Global attributes" caption-side="top"}

 Other attributes are available per {{site.data.keyword.cloud_notm}} service.
-In the [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services) topic, identify the service tha you want to monitor and navigate the the *More info* section.
+In the [Cloud services](/docs/Monitoring-with-Sysdig?topic=Monitoring-with-Sysdig-cloud_services) topic, identify the service that you want to monitor and navigate the the *More info* section.
 Look for the section **Attributes for segmentation** to get the list of attributes that you can use to segment metrics for that service.

 You can control the data that is visible for analysis per team, per dashboard, and per panel in a dashboard.